Macuyiko/blog/content/2021/2021_01_feature_interactions_revisited.md

 <div style="padding: 8px; margin-bottom: 8px; border: 1px solid #ccc; border-radius: 2px; background-color: #eee;">
 <p><strong>Side note</strong></p>
 <p>The second order measure function is based on the <a href="https://github.com/ralphhaygood/sklearn-gbmi/blob/master/sklearn_gbmi/sklearn_gbmi.py#L207">implementation in sklearn-gbmi</a>, but looking at it now I am not 100% convinced its interpretation of the measure is correct.
-First, it returns `np.nan` in case it turns out to be higher than one (which technically, can happen).
+First, it returns `np.nan` in case it turns out to be higher than one (which technically, can actually happen, so I have amended this in the code above).
 Second, it flips the sign around for every group size, though the original paper states that:</p>
 <p><blockquote>This quantity tests for the presence of a joint three-variable interaction [...] by measuring the fraction of variance of H(jkl) not explained by the lower order interaction effects among these variables.
 Analogous statistics testing for even higher order interactions can be derived, if desired.</blockquote></p>
 <p>Based on which I'd probably use the following instead:</p>